-I'm a digital news producer at CNN International, with a reporting focus on women’s issues, geopolitics, climate and corruption.
+I'm an award-winning digital news producer at CNN International, with a reporting focus on women’s issues, geopolitics, climate and corruption.
 I've been working there since 2016.

 This year, I'm on leave from my normal reporting duties as I deepen my knowledge of the environment as a Ted Scripps Fellow ('23-24) at the Center for Environmental Journalism at the University of Colorado, Boulder.